 Line 6d: AS 43.20.145(b)(1) permits an exclusion of 80% of dividends received from foreign corporations.
 The IRC §965 inclusion and Global Intangible Low-Taxed Income (GILTI) amounts are deemed foreign dividends.
-The 80% exclusion is an exception to any DRD allowable under the IRC.
+The 80% exclusion is an exception to any DRD or Sec.
+250 deduction allowable under the IRC.